TRACFIN: what it is and how to file a déclaration de soupçon

 I am passporting into France from another EU member state — must I file with TRACFIN?

 For activity in France, generally yes once your French activity is operationally meaningful.
-The home-state filing covers home-state activity; French SARs go to TRACFIN.
+Home-state filings cover home-state activity; French SARs go to TRACFIN.

 Can the same person be déclarant and correspondant?

-Yes, particularly for smaller firms.
-Larger firms typically separate the two for governance reasons — the déclarant commits the firm; the correspondant handles operational dialogue.
+Yes, particularly in smaller firms.
+Larger firms separate the two: the déclarant commits the firm, the correspondant handles the operational dialogue.

 What language is the SAR filed in?